Handy Anti-Cold Arsenal Includes Heated Gloves…

 I’ve never tried this one, but thought it should be included.
 To reduce the cold, some riders fill their handlebars with spray foam insulation.
 Others have tried placing a thin insulating tape between the handlebar and the heated grip to slow heat dissipation through the metal.
 It strikes me that both ideas must be executed carefully to avoid problems with the sled’s stock set up.

 Last but not least are heated gloves.
 But don’t go cheap with this option.
-I’m trying a pair of FXR Heated Recon Gloves this winter.
+I’m sold on my pair of FXR Recon Heated Gloves.

 First let me say that these are top quality gloves.
 Well made, well insulated and waterproof.
 Good enough to stand on their own without their battery powered heat.
 In fact, I often wear them without using the batteries.

-Which is why I always carry a second set of fully charged batteries inside my jacket to get me through most of a cold afternoon as well.
+None the less, I always carry a second set of fully charged batteries inside my jacket to get me through those cold afternoons as well.
 I also extend battery life by sticking an adhesive chemical warmer inside each battery pocket.
 This keeps them warmer and provides longer life on each charge.

 A heat controller is located on the back of each glove.
 It provides 4 settings – high, medium, low and off.
 Perhaps the only downside is having to use a bare finger to change settings!